New To Cruising? Here's How to Plan a Cruise

 Step 15: Choose onboard Activities

 Once things like booking cabins, excursions, and aboard amenities, consider pre-purchase all onboard activities you want to try.
-The best time to book the abroad activities is after booking your staterooms.
+The best time to book the activities abroad is after booking your staterooms.
 You can visit the cruise lines' official websites and download the apps or ask your travel agent about the activities you want to add to your package.
 Bonus tip: You can even complete your online checking process from that app.

 Make the most of the Ship